 Mark Roberts - Challenge Cancer UK

 Mark Roberts and his wife Elise established 'Elise for Life' in July 2010 just three months before she died of melanoma.
 They aimed to raise £1million in support of research into melanoma.
 Friends, family and work colleagues at Barclay's bank poured their heart and soul into numerous arduous events including walking the Great Wall of China, cycling from Vietnam to Cambodia, trekking the lava fields of Iceland and climbing Mt Kilimanjaro.
-Within three years this amount was surpassed, and the final sum last year was over£1,175,000.
+Within three years this amount was surpassed, and the final sum was over £1,175,000.

 Mark then established Challenge for Life, since renamed 'Challenge Cancer UK,' a national cancer charity partnered with several established cancer charities including The Christie Charitable Fund and Melanoma Focus.